-Publishing to social is a way for Plus, Pro, Business, and Premium members to share their videos directly on social platforms (Facebook Pages, YouTube, Twitter, and LinkedIn Company Pages, Pinterest, Shopify Product Pages, and TikTok ads) from the Video Manager in one easy step.
+Publishing to social is a way for Plus, Pro, Business, and Premium members to share their videos directly on social platforms (Facebook Pages, YouTube, Twitter, LinkedIn Company Pages, Pinterest, Shopify Product Pages, and TikTok ads) from the Video Manager in one easy step.
 Publishing to social platforms is different than simply sharing the link on those platforms, in that the video is uploaded as a native video, making the experience seamless for your viewers.
 And since different audiences exist on different platforms, this feature will make it easier for you to track the analytics and engagement of your video on each particular platform right from a dashboard in your Vimeo account.
 You’ll also be able to compare video performance across social channels.